::

 Thank you everyone for reading!

 We hope we can share this game with the world.
-If you are interested, please support us on Kickstarter.
+If you are interested, please subscribe to our newsletter.

 Hiroshi Maeda, GACHIJO Team Leader